Azerbaijan’s energy and climate policies dominated by gas export expansion plans

 Azerbaijan’s economy is dominated by oil and gas

-Europe is a key market for Azerbaijan’s gas exports
+Europe is Azerbaijan’s largest market for gas exports

-Europe is a key export market.
-Energy ministry data shows exports of natural gas reached 22.3 bcm in 2022, of which around 11.4 bcm went to the EU.
+Europe is a key export market, accounting for more than half of gas sales.
+Data from the Azerbaijan energy ministry shows that around 11.4 bcm of a total 22.3 bcm of natural gas exports went to the EU in 2022.
 In 2023 exports to the EU reached 12 bcm out of a total 23.9 bcm.

 Russia’s invasion of Ukraine increased the EU’s goal of finding alternative sources of energy supply.
 In 2022 the EU and Azerbaijan signed an agreement to increase exports of natural gas to 20 bcm a year by 2027.
-Azerbaijan is currently importing Russian gas for domestic use to enable it to meet its export commitments.
-Though this policy is likely to come under greater scrutiny from European policymakers in future, in May 2024 EU Energy Commissioner Kadri Simson said this was not against the EU’s rules “because Russian gas is not sanctioned”.
-Slovakia has recently made clear it would like to import gas from Azerbaijan to reduce Russian imports.
+This is now coming under greater scrutiny from MEPs who cite human rights abuses as a reason to suspend this agreement.
+This is raising diplomatic tensions between Azerbaijan and the EU.

 Climate targets and renewable energy in the shadow of gas exports

-Hydropower dominates the country’s renewable energy generation, with a capacity of more than 1300 MW.
+Gas is the primary feedstock for domestic energy.
+In 2021 renewable sources – hydro, solar, wind and biofuels – made up 1.4% of national energy supply.
+Hydropower dominates the country’s renewable energy generation, with a capacity of more than 1,300 MW.
 However, its long-term role could be affected by increasing water scarcity due to climate change.
 Government statistics show wind capacity is 66 MW, solar energy 282 MW and bioenergy 38 MW.
-In 2021 hydro, solar, wind and biofuels made up 1.4% of national energy supply.

-One driver of the country’s push for renewables is to free up supply to increase gas exports to Europe.
+One driver of the country’s push for renewables is to free up supply to increase gas exports to Europe, which are targeted to double by 2027.
 In November 2023, Azerbaijan’s deputy energy minister Samir Valiyev said: “By the end of 2027, wind and solar power plants with a capacity of 1,862 MW are planned to be put into operation, which frees up more than 1 bcm of gas”.
 In April 2024 President Aliyev reinforced this point at a speech in Berlin where he said increasing green energy would mean that “at least five additional billion cubic metres of gas will be exported to Europe.
-So it’s actually a win-win situation“.
+So it’s actually a win-win situation”.

-Elements of this paper were updated in May 2024.
+Elements of this paper were updated on 29 October 2024.

 Download Article as PDF